Types of Annuities

 - A minimum rate of interest is guaranteed, and periodic payment amounts do not fluctuate.

-- Includes a separate account where money is invested in stocks or mutual funds.
+- Includes a separate account where money is typically invested in mutual funds.
 Value varies depending on the performance of these underlying investments.
 Variable annuities carry the greatest risk.

 - Annuity payouts are delayed until a future date.
 This gives money in the account time to grow during a process known as the accumulation phase.